 Was Hilma af Klint an animator?

-As I was working my way through Volume 4: Parsifal and The Atom Series (1916 - 17), I got stuck on the sequence of paintings in Group 4 of the Parsifal series.
-Each painting was nearly identical to the one before.
-Why did HaK take the time to create each painting with such minor changes?
+After receiving the Hilma af Klint Catalogue Raisonné as a gift a few years later, I committed myself to carefully studying a few pages every morning.
+As I was working my way through Volume 4: Parsifal and The Atom Series (1916 - 17), I became transfixed by a series of paintings in Group 4 of the Parsifal series.
+Each painting was nearly identical to the one before, with only slight changes, and numbered in sequence.
+Why?

 Parsifal #125